asigalov61/Optimus-VIRTUOSO/README.md

 ***

-### ORIGINAL PERFORMANCE BASE-LINE IMPLEMENTATION: Optimus-VIRTUOSO
+### ORIGINAL BASE-LINE PERFORMANCE MUSIC AI IMPLEMENTATION: Optimus-VIRTUOSO

 This is an auto-regressive implementation (char-based approach) which has its benefits but also drawbacks However, this is the most interesting, flexible, and versatile implementation that allows to try many different things